-Music is a powerful.
+Music is powerful.
 It can influence emotions, the atmosphere of a room and a person’s relationship to the world around them.
 But did you know that music could potentially lead to higher levels of concentration, attention to detail and work performance?

 A study carried out in 2009 was conducted to investigate the correlation between work concentration level and background music by having participants take a variety of attention tests to measure their focus before, after and having not listened to motivating or ‘concentration’ background music.